cremerlab/swimming_analysis/README_swimminganalysisinagar.md

 1. Figures:

-a.
-The distribution of mean displacement and mean square displacement of single-cells, in both x and y directions.
+- The distribution of mean displacement and mean square displacement of single-cells, in both x and y directions.

-b.
-The average of mean displacement and mean square displacement versus time, for both x and y directions.
+- The average of mean displacement and mean square displacement versus time, for both x and y directions.
 The linear fitting to the latter gives the slope corresponding to the diffusion coefficients;

-c.
-The auto-correlation function of position variables, in both x and y directions.
+- The auto-correlation function of position variables, in both x and y directions.

-d.
-The distribution of angular change.
+- The distribution of angular change.

 2. Mat file with the statistics:

-a.
-The mean displacement and mean square displacement versus time.
+- The mean displacement and mean square displacement versus time.

-b.
-The diffusion coefficient as the slope of linear fitting on mean square displacement versus time.
+- The diffusion coefficient as the slope of linear fitting on mean square displacement versus time.